adipro/starter-academic/content/project/parametric-resonance/index.md

 slides: ""
 ---

-Parametric resonance is a nonlinear phenomenon in which an oscillating system oscillates with a frequency different from the frequency of the excitation force.
+Parametric resonance is a nonlinear phenomenon in which an oscillating system oscillates with a frequency different from the frequency of the excitation.
-Parametric resonance can happen to a wave energy converter, and when this happens, its performance is usually affected in a negative way.
+Parametric resonance can happen to some wave energy converters, and when it happens, their performance is usually degraded.

-In this project, we look into simplified models to simulate this nonlinear response in the time domain.
+In this project, we develop fast, simplified models to capture this nonlinear response in the time domain.